ggasbarri/BeHealthy/README.md

 # Achievements

-So far, this app is finalist in currently ongoing Grants 4 Apps Bogotá by Bayer.
+So far, this app is finalist in currently ongoing Grants 4 Apps Bogotá by Bayer™.